Looking for fun things to do in Oak Glen, CA? There is apple picking, fall events, yummy treats, and plenty of family activities.

 The restaurant used to be a local rustic-style restaurant.
 In recent years, it received a huge facelift and expansion.

-I highly recommend putting your name on the list one or two hours before the time you would like to eat.
+I highly recommend putting your name on the list one or two hours before you would like to eat.
 It is super busy.
 They do not take reservations.

 One of the top things to do in Oak Glen, California, is to go apple picking.
-Angelinos flock to Oak Glen as soon as apple picking season starts.
+Angelinos flock to Oak Glen as soon as the apple-picking season starts.
 And again at the end of the season to celebrate the apple butter festival.

 In the summer, you can find farms that do berry picking.